 Students who are in any way struggling, failing to progress, or otherwise at-risk should be placed on probation.
 Probation neither goes on a student's permanent record or transcript, nor does it necessarily result in the loss of a GAship.
 Academic probation is not to be used as punishment.
 Instead, graduate probation is a proactive and supportive step that advises students of concerns their faculty have about their performance and/or degree progression, clearly outlines steps to take to remedy the issue(s) and get back on track, provides information about resources that may help the student succeed, and sets a reasonable and appropriate timeline in which students must do so.
-If a student on probation fails to take the appropriate actions to improve their performance and meet all the requirements established in their probation letter from the Graduate College within the time provided, the department/school may submit a request to the Graduate College to separate a student.
+If a student on probation fails to take the appropriate actions to improve their performance and meet all the requirements established in their probation letter from the Graduate College to separate a student.